AS SEPTEMBER approaches, the Battle Branch of the Royal Air Forces Association (RAFA) has launched this year’s RAFA Wings Appeal.

 The annual Wings Appeal marks the anniversary of the Battle of Britain.

-At this week’s launch, branch chairman Ron Harris said that this year marks the 73rd anniversary of the Battle of Britain.
+At the launch, branch secretary Robin Hooper said that 2012 marks the 72nd anniversary of the Battle of Britain.

-He said: “Members of the local branch of the RAFA and other volunteers, including staff and cadets of the local Air Training Corps, will be out and about in Battle and the local area seeking the support of members of the public for this year’s Appeal.
+He added that members of the branch of the RAFA and other volunteers, including staff and cadets of the Air Training Corps, will be out and about in Battle and the local area seeking the support of members of the public for this year’s appeal.

-“Throughout the UK, especially in September, the RAFA raise funds in local communities to support veterans of the Second World War.
+Robin said: “In September each year, throughout the UK the RAFA raise funds in local communities to support veterans of the Second World War.

 “Wings Week remembers the bravery, and in many cases the ultimate sacrifice, by those members of the RAF involved in the Battle of Britain – popularly known as ‘The Few’.

-There will be a street collection in Battle on Saturday September 14.
+A street collection will take place in Battle on Saturday September 15.

 “I urge the public to support the Wings Appeal.”